DataDog/documentation/content/logs/log_collection/docker.md

 * `-e DD_LOGS_CONFIG_CONTAINER_COLLECT_ALL=true`: this parameter adds a log configuration that enables log collection for all containers (see `Option 1` below)
 * `-v /opt/datadog-agent/run:/opt/datadog-agent/run:rw`: to make sure you do not lose any logs from containers during restarts or network issues, the last line that was collected for each container in this directory is stored on the host.
 * `-e DD_AC_EXCLUDE="name:datadog-agent"`: to prevent the Datadog Agent from collecting and sending its own logs.
 Remove this parameter if you want to collect the Datadog Agent logs.

-**Important note**: Integration Pipelines and Processors will not be installed automatically, as the source and service are set to the `docker` generic value.
+* `-v /var/run/docker.sock:/var/run/docker.sock:ro`: Logs are collected from container `stdout/stderr` from the Docker socket

+**Important notes**:

-The source and service values can be overriden thanks to Autodiscovery as described below; it automatically installs integration Pipelines that parse your logs and extract all the relevant information from them.
+* `source` and `service` are defaulted to the `short_image` tag value since Datadog Agent version 6.8 The source and service values can be overriden thanks to Autodiscovery as described below; setting the `source` value to an integration name automatically installs integration Pipelines that parse your logs and extract all the relevant information from them.

+* Logs coming from container `Stderr` have a default status of `Error`

 {{% /tab %}}
 {{% tab "Host Installation" %}}